-The start of fall is a fun time for kids—changing leaves, spooky holidays and crisp weather autumn weather.
+The start of fall is a fun time for kids—changing leaves, spooky holidays and crisp weather autumn.
 Get your kids in the pumpkin spice spirit with these family-friendly crafts.
 You and your little ones will be making special memories while crafting playthings or festive decor for the house.

 These autumn crafts are ideal for kids of all ages and can be done at home with siblings or as a group party activity.
 From heart-warming keepsake coasters to fun masks, the easy DIY instructions will guide crafters of all skill levels to hours of family fun.
 Once you get the house decked out in DIY Halloween decor, invite friends and family over for a fun Halloween party, with a crafting station of course!